patrickoser/social-app/README.md

     Have firebase check if the email used during sign up is already assigned to an account.
 Should check if user is signing up with google or email/password.
+If the email is already in use then it sends an error message back to the user telling them they need to use a different email.

     I should add a username input field to the signup screen.
 It will check firebase to see if that username is taken and if